 By: Brittany Racca

-The New Iberia Azalea Trail is back as spring brings a sea of flowers with it.
+The New Iberia Azalea Trail is back every spring (February-March, depending on the weather) with a sea of flowers.
 The red, pink, white, purple and salmon colored Azaleas are not to be missed and the best way to see them is on the easy self-guided driving tour through the city and at various attractions.

 "The trail will show off a beautiful array of colors from white to different shades of pinks, and reds," said Margaret Melancon with the Azalea Garden Club.
 "Some shrubs can grow to one foot tall.
 There are some evergreen and deciduous varieties.
 There are a variety of colors that range from pink to peach, red and white."

 1. Iberia Parish Welcome Center:

 Start you adventure at our welcome center to see the blooms surrounding our Acadian cottage.
 Pick up a trail map and information on Iberia Parish, Acadiana and Louisiana.
 You can also download the trail map here.

 Take a left on Highway 14 from the welcome center and drive about 8 miles to Rip Van Winkle Gardens, another great spot to walk among the flowers.
 Guests can tour the semi-tropical grounds among bamboos, peacocks and Asian statuary, as well as Joseph Jefferson's historic home.
 A stop for lunch on the glassed-in porch of Café Jefferson overlooking Lake Peigneur is recommended.